gachou/gachou.github.io/src/media-converter/index.md

 ## Design options

 * Send a file to the converter via POST, receive the converted file in the response.
 Specify size and format in the path or as query-parameter
-    * PROS: Simple interface, streaming is possible            H
+    * PROS: Simple interface, streaming is possible
     * CONS: Only on file at a time, only one size/format possible at a time.
 We may want to create different thumbnails-sizes in one go.
-In such a case, file would have to be uploaded multiple times.
+In such a case,
+    file would have to be uploaded multiple times.
 * Send a file to the converter via POST, receieve mutliple results via multipart-response
     * PROS: Streaming possible, more or less
     * CONS: [Multipart responses are not widely used][buzilla-moz843508] and [not supported well by browsers][so-browser-support].
 This method is not intuitive.